classy-giraffe/easy-arch/README.md

 ### How does it work?
 1. Download an Arch Linux ISO from [here](https://archlinux.org/download/)
 2. Flash the ISO onto an [USB Flash Drive](https://wiki.archlinux.org/index.php/USB_flash_installation_medium).
-3. Boot the live environment.
+3. Boot the live environment
-4. Set the keyboard layout by using `loadkeys`.
+4. Set the keyboard layout by using `loadkeys <kblayout>`
-5. Connect to the internet.
+5. Connect to the internet
-6. Run this `bash <(curl -sL bit.ly/easy-arch)`.
+6. Run this `bash <(curl -sL bit.ly/easy-arch)`

 ### Partitions layout